 Dated Process: Giving your clients the hard-sell over the phone and sending cold emails to uninterested prospects

 Modern Process: Segmenting all of your audiences to deliver personalized marketing campaigns that drive asset management growth

 This one got your attention, didn’t it?

 Any financial advisor worth their salt knows that retaining, cross-selling, and upselling is the secret sauce to serious revenue, so you want to focus on your existing clients just as much (if not more) than your prospective investors.
-With marketing automation, you can properly scale your client roster and assets under management with more efficiency.
+With marketing automation for the wealth management and financial industry, you can properly scale your client roster and assets under management with more efficiency.
 And the best way to do this is through personalizing your content and messaging via segmentation and automated email drip campaigns.

 You don’t have the time to send hundreds of individual emails to each and every prospect and client every single day.
 Even if you did, there’s no way you’d be able to keep it all straight and never send to the wrong address or attach the wrong link or attachment.
-With marketing automation, you can group all of your contacts into specific segments based on their demographics, behaviors, financial goals, and interests.
+With marketing automation for the wealth management and financial industry, you can group all of your contacts into specific segments based on their demographics, behaviors, financial goals, and interests.
 Once everyone is placed in their proper faction, you can then deliver more targeted messaging that is uniquely suited to their personal characteristics and attributes.
 This way, you can get super specific about different investment opportunities depending on who you’re speaking to.

 This is a serious game-changer for wealth managers and financial advisors, as a recent Salesforce study revealed that nearly 50% of investors would welcome personalized emails, texts, and other messaging related to their financial goals.
 And since one of the most common reasons that investors take their money elsewhere is because of their geographical distance from their wealth management firm, sending regular and relevant messaging and content is a good way to keep those relationships close — regardless of your proximity to the client.